Lin, Korçë: Demographics

 The Albanian Tosk dialect is spoken in the area.
 Lin is the only place in Albania where the Vevčani-Radožda dialect of Macedonian is spoken by Macedonians.
-The other three villages in which this dialect is spoken are in North Macedonia.

 During the 2000s linguists Klaus Steinke and Xhelal Ylli seeking to corroborate villages cited in past literature as being Slavic speaking carried out fieldwork.
 Lin was noted as being a mixed village of Orthodox Christians and Muslims having 1680 inhabitants and 296 families.
 Local Lin villagers stated that few families still speak Macedonian, such as in instances of marriage with women from neighbouring Radožda in North Macedonia, however, Macedonian overall is not used by the third generation.